skyglass-examples/customer-management-keycloak/README.md

-## Step-04: Deploy "customer-management" microservice to AWS:
+## Step-04: Deploy "customer-management" Microservice to AWS:

 - go to "**EC2 -> Load Balancers**" in your AWS Console